aagedal/DaVinciResolve_Wishlist/README.md

 - [ ] Exporting a complete project template that can be installed with Double Clicking.
 Including: Project Settings, Fusion Templates, Export Templates, Subtitle Templates, Python Scripts, fonts.
 - [ ] Syncing/Distributing complete project templates with Blackmagic Cloud.
 With public and private subscriptions to a template.
 Public useful for web community.
 Private for corporations.
 - [ ] C2PA support! both import and export.
 Important for the future of photojournalism.
+- [ ] Native support for stabilizing using Sony Alpha gyro data

 ## Export
 - [ ] Export Current Frame as Still **with** Color Profile metadata, and option to retain original file metadata.